 The benefits of engaged employees

-In a 2012 paper conducted by David MacLeod and Nita Clarke in association with The University of Bath School of Management they found that “as well as performance and productivity, employee engagement impacts positively on levels of absenteeism, on retention, on levels of innovation, on customer service, on positive outcomes in public services and on staff advocacy of their organisations”.
+In a 2012 paper conducted by David MacLeod and Nita Clarke OBE in association with The University of Bath School of Management they found that “as well as performance and productivity, employee engagement impacts positively on levels of absenteeism, on retention, on levels of innovation, on customer service, on positive outcomes in public services and on staff advocacy of their organisations”.

 They quote a 2007 Towers Watson study which found that 78% of the more engaged employees in the public sector felt they could impact public service delivery positively while only 29% of the disengaged felt the same way.
-They aso cite research from the Leadership and Organisation Journal which used data collected from 9,930 employees across 12 UK public and private sector organisations including police forces, higher education and local councils.
+They also cite research from the Leadership and Organisation Journal which used data collected from 9,930 employees across 12 UK public and private sector organisations including police forces, higher education and local councils.

 The key is how much control people have over their work

 The Whitehall Study, which is the largest longitudinal study of people in the workplace ever conducted, found connections between better wellbeing and positive outcomes and also direct causes.
 It investigated more than 10,000 UK civil servants since 1985 and a key finding was that how much control you have and the opportunity for social participation profoundly affects the health of individuals.
-The conclusion was that there is an intrinsic need for autonomy and social engagement (Marmot, 2008).
+The conclusion was that there is an intrinsic need for autonomy and social engagement.